Binary Classification from Positive-Confidence Data: Pconf classification

 Equation \eqref{ERM-biased} means that we weigh the positive loss with positive-confidence $r_i$ and the negative loss with negative-confidence $1-r_i$.
 This is quite natural and may look straightforward at a glance.
 However, if we simply consider the population version of the objective function of \eqref{ERM-biased}, we have

 which is \emph{not} equivalent to the classification risk $R(g)$ defined by \eqref{eq:pn_risk}.
-If the outer expectation was over $p(\bmx)$ instead of $p(\bmx|y=+1)$ in \eqref{risk-naive}, then the naive method would equal \eqref{eq:pn_risk}.
-This implies that if we had a different problem setting of having positive confidence equipped to $\bmx$ sampled from $p(\bmx)$, this would be trivially solved by a naive weighting idea.
+If the outer expectation was over $p(\bmx)$ instead of $p(\bmx|y=+1)$ in \eqref{risk-naive}, then it would be equal to \eqref{eq:pn_risk}.
+This implies that if we had a different problem setting of having positive confidence equipped for $\bmx$ sampled from $p(\bmx)$, this would be trivially solved by a naive weighting idea.

+From this viewpoint, \eqref{ERM-Pconf} can be regarded as an application of \emph{importance sampling} \cite{importance-sampling, book:Sugiyama+Kawanabe:2012} to \eqref{ERM-biased} to cope with the distribution difference between $p(\bmx)$ and $p(\bmx|y=+1)$, but with the advantage of \emph{not} requiring training data from the test distribution $p(\bmx)$.

-Thus, the message is that our empirical risk minimization formulation of \eqref{ERM-Pconf} is different from naive confidence-weighted classification of \eqref{ERM-biased}.
-We further show in Section \ref{sec:theory} that the empirical risk minimizer of \eqref{eq:risk-Pconf} converges to the true risk minimizer, while the minimizer of \eqref{risk-naive} converges to a different quantity and is inconsistent to the classification risk.
+In summary, our ERM formulation of \eqref{ERM-Pconf} is different from naive confidence-weighted classification of \eqref{ERM-biased}.
+We further show in Section \ref{sec:theory} that the minimizer of \eqref{ERM-Pconf} converges to the true risk minimizer, while the minimizer of \eqref{ERM-biased} converges to a different quantity and hence learning based on \eqref{ERM-biased} is inconsistent.

-\subsection{Theoretical Analysis}
+\subsection{Theoretical analysis}